SmileDirect Reveals the Outrageous Cost of Getting Hacked

 Those costs include business stoppages like the one we saw with SmileDirect.
 But they also include the daunting price of forensic audits from cybersecurity experts, fines from data leaks, and the hidden yet immeasurable costs of reputation damage.

-Every business should have a plan in place in the event of a cybersecurity breach.
+Every business should have a plan in place for a cybersecurity breach.

 Featured image from Karol Ciesluk of Shutterstock.com